itaysk/agentfile/docs/tutorial.md

 Notice that we've added a skill to our agent, and we source it from the conventional skills directory structure, as indicated by the `fs` (filesystem) source.
 Also notice we've added a system prompt to our agent, and we source it from a remote repository, as indicated by the `git` source.

-When you build the agent, assets are gathered and assembled automatically!
+When you build this agent, assets are gathered and assembled automatically.

 Real-world agents can be Markdown-heavy, with many files that make up the agent.
 Listing every single file in the agentfile would be painful, but luckily that's not required.
-Common prompt, system prompt, and skill assets have file and directory conventions.
-If you create files in those conventional locations, they are recognized automatically.
+Common fields such as prompt, system prompt, and skills are discovered automatically from conventional file names.

 ```
 agentfile.yaml